theCampel/leocamacho-private-notes/content/🏎️ EUFS MOC.md

 #EUFS

 > [!info] Description
 > Formula Student is a competition hosted in Silverstone, England every year.
-The society of the same name, Edinburgh University Formula Student (EUFS-> "you-ef-es") played a massive role in my first year (and beyond?) of [[🎓 University of Edinburgh|University]].
+The society of the same name, Edinburgh University Formula Student (EUFS-> "you-ef-es") played a massive role in my first year (and beyond?) of [[University of Edinburgh|University]].